Maciej Lewenstein: Publications and recognition

 Ultracold atoms in optical lattices: Simulating quantum many-body systems Maciej Lewenstein, Anna Sanpera, and Veronica Ahufunger, Oxford University Press(2012).

-In 2004 he became a Fellow of the American Physical Society and in 2007 he has obtained the Alexander von Humboldt Research Prize.
-In 2008 he became a recipient of the ERC Advanced Grant QUGATUA.
+In 2004 he became a Fellow of the American Physical Society (APS) and in 2007 he has obtained the Alexander von Humboldt Research Prize.
+In 2008 he received the ERC Advanced Grant for the project QUGATUA.
 In 2010 he obtained the Prize of the Joachim Herz Foundation of University of Hamburg.
-In 2011 he received the Prize of the Foundation for Polish Science, in 2013, Gutenberg Prize of University of Mainz, EPS Prize of the Quantum Optics and Electronics Division, and the second advanced ERC Advanced Grant OSYRIS.
-He was invited to the most prestigious conferences of his research area (Nobel Symposium, Bi-annual Bose Einstein Conference, International Atomic Physics Conference, APS and DFG Annual Meetings).
+In 2011 he received the Prize of the Foundation for Polish Science, in 2013 the Gutenberg Prize of University of Mainz, the EPS Prize of the Quantum Optics and Electronics Division, and his second ERC Advanced Grant (project OSYRIS).
+In 2019 he received his third ERC Advanced Grant for the project NOQIA.
+He was invited to the most prestigious conferences of his research area (Nobel Symposium, Bi-annual Bose Einstein Conference, International Atomic Physics Conference, APS and DPG Annual Meetings).
 He has organized over 30 international meetings and conferences.

-Community services, teaching
+Community services and teaching

 He serves a reviewer in the most prominent journals, including Science, Nature and Nature Physics.
 He served as Division Associate Editor of Physical Review Letters from 1997-2003.
 He is on the editorial board of “Open Systems and Information Dynamics” and “Reports on Progress in Physics”.
 He was the Chairman of the Quantum Optics and Photonics Division of the German Physical Society in 2004-2006.
 He has been teaching and lecturing all parts of the theoretical physics curriculum and has supervised 17 Diploma and 29 PhD theses at various institutions.
 He has supervised over 40 post-docs and provides services as a reviewer and evaluator for several national and international research funding agencies (EU, NSF, EPSRC, Royal Society, DFG, AvH Foundations and their counterparts in Australia, Israel etc.) and for various universities and research institutions.